 Dr. Mulcahy will also review your health history and will use an integrative approach to your treatment.
 You cannot build a bridge in a war zone.
 It is important that we reduce your body’s systemic inflammation prior to injections in order to improve their effectiveness.
 Depending on your health, Dr. Mulcahy may recommend a full integrative or functional evaluation and treatment plan prior to any regenerative treatments.

-Learn more about our regenerative treatment options: exosomes, platelet-rich plasma, and Skye Biologics
+Learn more about our regenerative treatment options: peptides, extracellular vesicles with growth factors, platelet-rich plasma, and Skye Biologics

-Exosomes are small packets of proteins and RNA that bud off the outer wall of the cell.
-Conditions which may be aided by exosomes: musculoskeletal, neurodegenerative, CNS injury/trauma, burns/scars/ulcers, heart disease, lung disease, liver disease, kidney disease, inflammatory bowel disease, alopecia, neuropathy, erectile dysfunction, urinary incontinence, peripheral vascular disease, cerebral palsy/seizure disorders/autism, depression/bipolar disorder, drug addiction, type II diabetes, aging, auto-immune diseases
+Extracellular vesicles with growth factors are small packets of proteins and RNA that bud off the outer wall of the cell.
+Conditions which may be aided by extracellular vesicles with growth factors: musculoskeletal, neurodegenerative, CNS injury/trauma, burns/scars/ulcers, heart disease, lung disease, liver disease, kidney disease, inflammatory bowel disease, alopecia, neuropathy, erectile dysfunction, urinary incontinence, peripheral vascular disease, cerebral palsy/seizure disorders/autism, depression/bipolar disorder, drug addiction, type II diabetes, aging, auto-immune diseases

 Platelet-rich plasma, commonly referred to as PRP, helps to stimulate the normal healing process in damaged or deteriorating tissues.
 It is derived from your own blood and contains approximately 5-10 times the platelet concentration of normal blood.
 Because platelets have tremendous healing power, PRP treatment can be used for a variety of musculoskeletal conditions.